Scottish Professional Football League: Background

 Scottish football began to think about changing its structures again in the late 2000s, as Scottish clubs and national teams were struggling in international competition and revenues were being greatly outgrown by the neighbouring English Premier League.
 A review, led by former First Minister of Scotland Henry McLeish, was conducted by the Scottish Football Association and its report was published in December 2010.
 McLeish recommended that Scottish football should have a single league body and that the top flight should be reduced to 10 clubs.
 The proposal to change the top flight numbers did not proceed because of opposition from four SPL clubs, with only two needed to block any change of that nature.

 Talks continued about the proposed league merger.
-A proposal for a merged league body with a 12–12–18 structure was advanced in April 2013.
+The 2012–13 reconstruction proposals included a merged league body with a 12–12–18 structure, which was advanced in April 2013.
 This plan failed when two SPL clubs (Ross County and St Mirren) voted against.
 The SPL clubs unanimously agreed a revised merger plan a few weeks later, which would retain the same league structure and redistribute more revenues to second tier clubs.
 The SFL submitted a counter-proposal allowing for more revenues to be given to third and fourth tier clubs, but this was rejected by the SPL, who stuck with the plan agreed by their clubs.
 An indicative vote of SFL clubs in May suggested that the SPL plan would be formally rejected.
 Some of the First Division (second tier) clubs threatened to break away from the SFL and form an "SPL2" (SPL second division).
 The SPL suggested it would welcome the First Division clubs if they decided to leave the SFL.
 A formal vote of SFL clubs was taken on 12 June.
 23 clubs voted in favour, one more than was needed for the proposal to succeed.
 The merger was formally agreed on 28 June and football was first played under the new structure in the 2013–14 season.